CMASCenter/pcluster-cmaq/docs/user_guide/vpc_management.md

 There is a limit on the number of VPCs that are allowed per account - limit is 5.

+What is the difference between a private and a public vpc? (what setting is used in the yaml file, and why is one preferred over the other?)

 Note, there is a default VPC, that is used to create EC2 instances, that should not be deleted.

 Q1. is there a separate default VPC for each region?